-One-stage process

-Restore individual files to the virtual machine by restoring to the recovery host.
-The virtual machine drives that are the destination for the restore must be configured in one of the following ways:

-- Windows only: The virtual machine drives must be shared through the guest operating system on the virtual machine.
-See "Setting up NetBackup Client Service for restore to a Windows shared virtual machine drive" on page 175. - NetBackup client software must be installed on the VMware virtual machine.
+One-stage process Restore individual files directly to a virtual machine in one of the following ways: Restore the files to a virtual machine on which NetBackup client software is installed.
+Windows only: Restore the files to virtual machine drives that have been mapped to a host on which NetBackup client software is installed.
+See "Setting up NetBackup Client Service for restore to a Windows shared virtual machine drive" on page 197.
+Two-stage process Restore individual files to a host on which the NetBackup client software is installed (not to the virtual machine).

-Two-stage process

-Restore individual files from the VMware recovery host to a NetBackup client (not to the virtual machine).
 See the NetBackup Backup, Archive, and Restore Getting Started Guide on how to restore to different locations.
 Then manually copy the restored files to the virtual machine.
 (NetBackup does not perform this step.)